Freebie :: Color Palette Template

 When you’re done, make sure to Save As a JPEG or PNG file (both are photo files so that you can share them on your blog).
 I tend to save the PSD as one file (so I can easily make changes), then save it again as a photo file.

+The final template dimensions are 500px wide by 433px tall.
 Want to try your hand at making your own color palette from scratch?
 I’ve got a Tip Share for that right here.